dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 8.md

 ***Introduced in Visual Studio 2022 version 17.5***

-In C# 11 or earlier, delegate types inferred from methods ignored default parameter values and `params` modifiers as demonstrated in the following code:
+In .NET SDK 7.0.100 or earlier, delegate types inferred from methods ignored default parameter values and `params` modifiers as demonstrated in the following code:

 ```csharp